SQUID: Faster Analytics via Sampled Quantile Estimation: Evaluation

-\textbf{Experimental settings.} To evaluate the hit ratio and the communication overheads, we simulate the behavior of the caching system.
-The system consists of the P4 data plane (DP), the switch's control plane (CP), and a backend server.
-We set the bandwidth of the P4 DP as $3.2$Tbps (for 1 pipeline), the CP's processing speed as $100$Kops, delay between the DP and the CP as $5\mu$s, and the RTT between the DP and the backend server as $50\mu$s.
-These configurations are consistent with the real world performance of P4-switch systems~\cite{Tofino, tiara, pcie-performance, hpcc}.
-To generate the workload, we generate queries from the Zipf dataset and inject one packet carrying one query every $100$ns.
+\textbf{Metrics.} We evaluate both the quantile estimation accuracy (comparing against PPD's quantile estimation) and the cache hit ratio.
+For the former, we define the Estimation Rank ARE as $(|\hat{r} - r|)/r$, where $\hat{r}$ is the rank of the estimated quantile and $r=q$ is the target quantile rank.

-On top of the simulator, we compare P4 based \sys-LRFU against three baseline solutions: CPU based vanilla LRFU, CPU based \qMAX-LRFU, and CPU based \sys-LRFU.
-For the LRFU policy, we set $c=0.75$, and for our approximated LRFU policy, we assign $A=10$.
-For both \sys and \qMAX, we assign $\gamma=2$, so that each maintenance can "evict" enough items and ensure that a large proportion of the cache slots available for insertion, thereby reducing the frequency of maintenance.
-As shown in Table~\ref{tab:p4resource}, to configure \sys, we let $Z=1000$, and set the length of the register array $c$ to be power of two, which enables efficient switch implementation.
-We set the size of the \sys array as $4 \times 2^{12}, 4 \times 2^{14}, 4\times 2^{15}, 4\times2^{16}, 8\times 2^{16}$ and $12\times 2^{16}$ respectively.
-The $q$ values can then be calculated as $q = \frac{r \cdot c}{1 + \gamma} = \frac{r \cdot c}{3}$ accordingly.
+\textbf{The caching simulator.} We build a behavioral caching simulator to mimic the P4-based caching system, consisting of the P4 data plane (DP), the switch's CPU-based control plane (CP), and a backend server.
+We set the bandwidth of the DP as $3.2$Tbps per pipeline, CP's processing speed as $100$Kops, the delay between DP and CP as $5\mu$s, and the RTT between the DP and the backend server as $50\mu$s.
+These \mbox{are consistent with the real-world performance of Tofino-P4 systems~\cite{Tofino, tiara, pcie-performance, hpcc}.}